Porvoo Communion Pastoral Conference (PCPC)

 Previous name: Anglo-Scandinavian Pastoral Conference (ASPC)

-The Anglo-Scandinavian Pastoral Conference has a history that goes back to 1978, when the first conference was held in England.
+The Anglo-Scandinavian Pastoral Conference has a history that goes back to 1978, when the first conference was held.
 Since then, the conference has been arranged every second year.
 The aim of the ASPC is to support the ecumenical dialogue through the dialogue between parish priests, sharing and reflecting on their experiences.

 List of conferences: